-Yield generating stablecoins offer a unique way for investors to earn passive income while maintaining the stability of their investments.
-Unlike other digital assets, stablecoins maintain a stable value, often pegged to a fiat currency like the US dollar.
+Yield-generating stablecoins provide a way for investors to earn passive income while preserving the stability of their holdings.
+Unlike volatile digital assets, stablecoins are designed to maintain a consistent value which is typically pegged to a fiat currency such as the U.S. dollar.

 With Origin Dollar (OUSD), users are empowered to earn outsized stablecoin yield with unparalleled flexibility.

-OUSD is fully collateralized by crypto’s most widely used stables – Tether (USDT), USDC, and Sky USD (USDS, formerly DAI).
-As these crypto assets do not accrue interest on their own, OUSD provides an ideal platform for holders to put their idle funds to work.
+OUSD is fully collateralized by one of crypto’s most widely used stables: USD Coin (USDC).
+As USDC does not accrue interest on its own, OUSD provides an ideal platform for holders to put their idle funds to work.

-Since launching in late 2020, OUSD has delivered the highest risk-adjusted stablecoin yields in the stablecoin market.
-The protocol allocates reserves to blue-chip DeFi protocols in order to generate this yield.
+Since launching in late 2020, OUSD has delivered the best risk-adjusted stablecoin yields in the stablecoin market.
+The protocol allocates reserves to blue-chip DeFi protocols Morpho and Curve to generate this yield.

-Users can mint OUSD by depositing USDT, USDC, or USDS via the Origin dapp.
+Users can mint OUSD by depositing USDC on the Origin dapp.
 Once minted, holders are free to use OUSD as they would any other stablecoin.
 At the same time, yield generated by underlying reserves is distributed automatically to holders’ wallets.

 This means that users can benefit from some of the best stablecoin yields in the space while retaining full control and price stability over their capital.